cacheonix/cacheonix-core/README.md

-# Cacheonix Java Cache
+# Cacheonix Distributed Java Cache

-Cacheonix is an open source project that provides a fast local cache and a stricly-consistent distributed cache.
-Cacheonix is being actively deleveloped.
-Cacheonix v.2.2.2 was released on May 18, 2016.
+Cacheonix is an open source project that provides a stricly-consistent distributed cache and a fast local cache.

 ## cacheonix-core